 In choosing an ERP implementation phasing strategy, organizations should carefully weigh their options.
-The ideal phasing strategy depends on a number of factors and every organization may arrive at a different conclusion.
+The ideal phasing strategy depends on a number of factors and each organization may choose a different approach.

 Following are three common implementation phasing strategies and the advantages and disadvantages of each:

-Big Bang Approach – This strategy means all modules are installed across the entire organization at the same time and all users concurrently move to the new system.
+Big Bang Approach – This strategy means all modules are installed across the entire organization at the same time and all users concurrently move to the new ERP system.
 Once the new system is launched, the old system is completely turned off.
-Because of this finality, the big bang approach can be quite risky and organizations should develop contingency plans to account for the possibility that the new system will crash.
-Despite these risks, the big bang approach can work well for organizations that are looking for a quick and less costly implementation.
+Because of this finality, the big bang approach can be quite risky and organizations should develop contingency plans to account for the possibility of the new system crashing.
+Despite these risks, the big bang approach can work well for organizations that are looking for a faster and lower cost implementation.